Originally published: 24 March 2026

 Supporting safe working with the right gloves

 Work gloves play a key role in protecting workers across many industries.
-By selecting the right type, maintaining supply and integrating them into a wider PPE system, businesses can improve both safety and operational efficiency.
+By selecting the right type, maintaining supply and integrating gloves into a wider PPE system, businesses can improve both safety and operational efficiency.

 š Explore all PPE categories: PPE